TedHusted/awake/awake.md/awake.md

 “Date one?
 I married a girl. — So, it’s your turn now, big sib?
 You were a three on the Kinsey Scale, and now you are supposedly reformed.”

 “I don’t know if being a Kinsey three, or a six, is delinquent.
-Just different.”
+Or just different.”

 Tessa laughs out loud, then says “What apps are you on?”